Bonbon: Ingredients

-Specifically in the United States, the phrase "Bon Bon" refers to The Hershey Company's trademarked name for a frozen confection made from vanilla ice cream and covered in chocolate.
+Specifically in the United States, "Bon Bon" is The Hershey Company's trademarked name for a frozen confection made from vanilla ice cream and covered in chocolate.

 In the United Kingdom, a bonbon is a hard candy with a chewy centre and coated in icing sugar.
-British bonbons are typically available in strawberry, blue raspberry, and toffee flavours.
+British bonbons are available in flavours such as strawberry, lemon, blue raspberry, and toffee.

 Etymology and history

 The word "bonbon" arose from the reduplication of the word bon, meaning "good" in the French language.
 Its use originated in the seventeenth century within the French royal court and spread to other European countries by the eighteenth century.
 Bonbons began to be served in ornate containers by the middle of the eighteenth century, which would be given as gifts at festivals and on holidays such as New Year's Day.

 Johann Strauss II wrote the waltz Wiener Bonbons in 1866.
 The title page shows the composition's name in the form of twisted bonbon wrappers.